- Reviews: 1750

 Coffee and water is available whole day for self service infront of the reception.
 We have one king size bed the room is not much of a space the bathroom is good enough which was not really super organized.
 The shower is in the middle, if one take a shower the whole bathroom is wet.
 Well, during our research of hotel in Seoul we haven't found inexpensive place to sleep in the city especially those where more center.
 Seoul is expensive when it comes to accommodation

 We like the location of this hotel, which is close to everything, a big shopping mall is just outside and small eateries are next door.
 Subway is just a few meters away, the main shopping street of Seoul is a short walk away, the hop on hop off tour bus just a few minutes walk.
-For the price we pay we can't complaint is well worth it.
-The hotel has different size of room we have a standard room which was ok for us.
-We haven't had much of luggage so it is enough space for our staff
+For the price we pay we can't complaint is well worth.
+The hotel has different size of room we have a standard room which was OK for us.
+We haven't had much of luggage so it is enough space for our stuff

 - Reviews: 199

 Kimchee Dongdaemon Guesthouse: Budget friendly place